upb-lea/LCB-CCB-01_LEA_Control_Board/README.md

  * Download FT Prog [here](https://ftdichip.com/utilities/)
  * Load the configuration file for XDS100v2 programmer: `File` -> `Open template` -> [Modified template](/software/01_Control_boards/XDS100v2_UART.xml)
  * Flash file

 Note:
+It is very important to click on "apply template" as shown in the video.
+Otherwise the controller will not be programmed correctly!

+Note:
 The modified file has the `Virtual COM Port` enabled to provide UART communication.
 This is not implemented as in the [tutorial](https://www.youtube.com/watch?v=vZaF5ckf3OQ).
 To enable this, see the figure.